All Episodes

 I think he's probably seen things like that during the course of his career.

-But we had to put up with the Russia-Russia-Russia hoax.
+He's seen it all, but we had to put up with the Russia, Russia, Russia hoax.

 He knew it was a hoax, and I knew it was a hoax, but what was done was very criminal.

-So just to put it very quickly, I'm going to start making a few phone calls and tell them what happened.
+So just to put it very quickly, I'm going to start making a few phone calls and tell him what happened.

-But we had an extremely productive meeting, and many points were agreed to.
+But we had an extremely productive meeting and many points were.

 There are just a very few that are left.